hackathon-accessibility/hackathon-accessibility.github.io/docs/deaf.md

 - they cannot code and listen to someone at the same time

-#### Beeing deaf means
+#### Being deaf means

 Presentations:
 As speaker I want not many slides (death per powerpoint) but deaf peple like many slides.
 You can do this:
-- Prepare a doc for auditive impaired people where they can read during presentation
+- Prepare a doc for auditive impaired people which they can read during presentation
 - Have a translator who writes simultaneously and the deaf person can read (there are apps .. but don't know what)

 Team work